 Supervisory personnel conduct reviews when agency property is lost, stolen, and/or damaged.
-In 2021, (12) reviews were conducted and in all but (2) incidents it was determined that employees did not contribute to the lost or damaged departmental property.
-No Employees were disciplined in 2021 related to these matters.
+In 2022, (14) reviews were conducted and in all but (2) incidents it was determined that employees did not contribute to the lost or damaged departmental property.
+(1) employee received written discipline and a suspended monetary fine in reference to a Damaged Departmental Property.

 Departmental Property Loss Number of Reviews Employee Contributed to loss, theft or damage

 Lost Departmental Property 1 1

 Stolen Departmental Property 0 0

-Damaged Departmental Property 11 1
+Damaged Departmental Property 13 1

-Total 12 2
+Total 14 2

-Note: Many of the damaged departmental property incidents are related to minor damage found on patrol vehicles, such as flat tires, during vehicle inspections, etc.
+Note: Many of the damaged departmental property incidents are related to minor damage found on patrol vehicles, such as flat tires, scratches on vehicles found during vehicle inspections, etc.